Can Dogs Eat Cabbage? What You Need to Know!

 But is it safe to do so if you’re eating cabbage?
 Is cabbage safe for dogs?

-We’ll look at all the details in a moment, but the short answer is that cabbage is definitely fine for your dog to eat in moderation.
-It’s probably best to avoid giving them your leftovers, though, which can include things like oil and salt that aren’t so good for your pup.
+We’ll look at all the details in a moment, but the short answer is that a little bit of cabbage is fine for your dog to eat in moderation when prepared appropriately.
+It’s probably best to avoid giving them your leftovers, though, as they can include things like oil, garlic, and salt that aren’t so good for your pup.

 How is cabbage good for dogs?

-There are different ways that cabbage adds nutritional benefits to your dog’s diet.
-Cabbage is full of fiber, which can help your dog’s digestive system function correctly.
-Cabbage contains 2 grams of fiber per cup and only 22 calories.
+There are different ways that cabbage adds a little bit of nutritional benefit to your dog’s diet.
+However, these benefits are limited, as dogs should only have a small amount now and then, and if you are considering offering it more often, you should first speak to your vet.
+Fiber in cabbage can help your dog’s digestive system function correctly.
+Cabbage contains around 1.9 grams of fiber per 100 grams and only 23 calories when boiled.
 This makes it a good choice if you have an overweight dog, and you’re looking to bulk out their meals and help them feel full without piling on the calories.

-Cabbage is also packed full of vitamins and minerals, including high levels of vitamin K and C. It also contains antioxidants that can help keep your dog healthy.
-Some research suggests that vitamin C may help reduce the risks of developing certain types of cancer in humans.
-It’s not clear if this would also be the case for dogs, but it’s certainly a potential plus point for this vegetable!
+Cabbage is also packed full of vitamins and minerals, including high levels of vitamins K and C. It also contains antioxidants that can help keep your dog healthy.
+Some research suggests that vitamin C may help reduce the risks of developing certain types of cancer in humans, but there is no evidence that these antioxidant and potential anti-cancer effects are true for dogs.
+On the other hand, healthy dogs produce their own vitamin C and do not have a dietary requirement for this vitamin, meaning supplementation may be harmful, rather than beneficial.
+On the other hand, if your dog is suffering from a chronic illness, they may benefit from vitamin C supplementation, according to your vet’s advice.

 But before you go off and prepare a huge batch of cabbage for your dog, let’s take a look at what’s not so good about cabbage and why you might decide not to feed it to your dog after all.